-• The first step of this study was to define the practical constraints and factors related to the determination of costs that SMEs will face in implementing the DPP.
+The first step of this study was to define the practical constraints and factors related to the determination of costs that SMEs will face in implementing the DPP.
 This involved a review of best practices, as well as gathering of input from experts and industry practitioners.
-The goal was to identify the key challenges that SMEs would encounter when trying to adopt DPP practices.

-1 https://single-market-economy.ec.europa.eu/smes_en
+The goal https://single-market-economy.ec.europa.eu/smes en

-- Once the practical constraints of DPP implementation for SMEs had been defined, an interview guideline was developed to collect data from a number of SMEs and potential DPP solution providers.
+- was to identify the key challenges that SMEs would encounter when trying to adopt DPP practices. - Once the practical constraints of DPP implementation for SMEs had been defined, an interview guideline was developed to collect data from a number of SMEs and potential DPP solution providers.
 These interview guidelines are provided for reference in the Appendix. - Based on the interview guideline, eight interviews were conducted with selected stakeholders, such as SME owners and managers.
 The selected companies consist of four potential DPP-as-a-Service providers, and four SMEs from the textile and electronics industries.
 These interviews provided in-depth insights into the practical constraints of DPP implementation, from the perspectives of those who are directly involved in the process.
-The interview transcripts have been analysed to identify common constraints and concerns of SMEs and solution providers.
+The interview transcripts have been analyzed to identify common constraints and concerns of SMEs and solution providers.
 The responses from both SMEs and DPP solution providers also served as a feedback loop for the validation of anticipated practical constraints (as initially defined in step 1). - Finally, the key findings of the study were formulated and are provided together with a list of recommendations for policymakers in this report.

-Figure 1: Methodology for study of DPP costs elements for SMEs
+Figure 1.
+Methodology for study of DPP costs elements for SMEs

-3. Practical constraints for SMEs
+3 Practical constraints for SMEs